 Modern mountain bikes come equipped with numerous accessories and components like disc brakes, suspension systems, and dropper seatposts that can account for a considerable weight gain.
 However, these components are necessary additions for mountain biking as they contribute to better control, safety, and comfort on the trails.
 Riders can opt for lighter components, but these typically come at a higher cost and might compromise on durability and performance, making it crucial to strike a balance between weight, performance, and cost.

-You may also like: Best Hybrid Mountain Bike Under $500: Top Picks and Reviews
+You may also like: Best Portable Mountain Bike Tire Pump: Compact and Convenient Solutions for On-the-Go Biking

 Wheels and Tires